Domains

 Keen Observation

-Passive: At the start of every scene, name a number between your Wit minimum and Wit maximum.
+Passive: At the start of each scene, name a number between your Wit minimum and Wit maximum.
 This is your Inspiration number.
 While your current Wit score equals your Inspiration number, you are Inspired.

 Action (judge):